acrule/janus/README.md

 # Janus
-Janus is a Jupyter Notebook extension that assists with organizing and cleaning notebooks.
-It currently provides a side-panel where certain cells can be "hidden" until needed, and the ability to track the history of individual cells.
+Janus is a Jupyter Notebook extension that helps users keep clean notebooks.
+It tracks all changes to the notebook and lets users *fold cells* so their notebooks can provide a summary of their work with details-on-demand.
+Together these history and summarization features enable users to keep a short notebook without losing the full context of their work.

 ![Janus](/img/janus.gif)